true-programming/instagram/README.md

 ## Usage
 * If not available, create a facebook developer account
 * Kickstart a facebook app with basic instagram graph api
-* Create new account in
+* Create new account record in the instagram module
+* Fill out all fields
+* After saving, click link to create a token
+* Login into instagram
+* After coming back to your site, the record should have a valid token
+* In the dashboard click the import button

 ## How to install this extension?